berwynhoyt/lua-yottadb/blog/lua-efficiency-blog.md

 ## YDB API overhead: a suggestion

 After all this work, why is M still faster?
 I suspect that lua-yottadb is now about as fast as it can get.
-So why is database traversal in Lua still 1.3 times slower than M (on our server), when a basic for-loop in [Lua](https://github.com/berwynhoyt/lua-yottadb/blob/blog_efficiency/blog/forloop.lua) is 17x faster than in [M](https://github.com/berwynhoyt/lua-yottadb/blob/blog_efficiency/blog/forloop.m)?
+So why is database traversal in Lua still 30% slower than M (on our server), when a basic for-loop in [Lua](https://github.com/berwynhoyt/lua-yottadb/blob/blog_efficiency/blog/forloop.lua) is 17x as fast as [M](https://github.com/berwynhoyt/lua-yottadb/blob/blog_efficiency/blog/forloop.m)?
 My hunch was that there are subscript conversion overheads on the M side of the M-C API, that M doesn't need to incur since it's a built-in language.
 I had a chat to [Bhaskar](https://gitlab.com/ksbhaskar), founder of YottaDB, and he was able to confirm my hunch, as follows.

 YDB keeps its values in what it calls 'mvals'.
 This is a C struct that can store multiple representations of the same value (number and string), with a bitfield that tells the system which representations are stored.
 When a value is needed in a new representation, it is converted and stored in the mval.
 This prevents repeated conversion between representations.
 However, since the C API does not expose mvals, conversion can add overhead to both the call and the return.